Skip to content

 PII data, SSN´s financial and audit reports.

-On January 28, 2026, the ransomware group Devman added z*l*c.o*g to its leak site, confirming that it had exfiltrated internal files containing PII, SSNs, financial records, and audit reports.
-The number of people whose personal information was stolen remains unknown, but anyone whose records passed through the company’s systems could be affected.
+On January 28, 2026, the ransomware group Devman added z*l*c.o*g to its leak site, claiming that it had exfiltrated internal files containing PII, SSNs, financial records, and audit reports.
+The number of people whose personal information was allegedly stolen remains unknown, but anyone whose records passed through the company’s systems could be affected.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting indicates the incident began as a ransomware attack in which Devman gained access to the company’s network, copied sensitive internal documents, and later published a sample on its dark-web leak page.
 The exposed data includes personally identifiable information, Social Security numbers, financial statements, and audit materials.
 No exact count of affected individuals has been released, and the company has not yet issued a public statement detailing the timeline or scope.